From our base in Rhondda Cynon Taff (RCT) we provide services to individuals in south Wales and beyond.

 Of working as Registered Manager, Emily says, ‘My aim is that our Case Managers see registration with CIW as providing a framework within which there is the flexibility to provide highly individualised, excellent care and support for our clients.
 My role is to help them achieve that.’

-Donna joined CMC in September 2017 with nearly 30 years’ experience of administration and operations management under her belt.
-She has worked in a variety of settings; from local to national businesses and from start-ups to well-established organisations.
-These include the WRU, Pitman Training and Kaplan Altior, one of the UK’s leading Legal Training Providers.
-Donna has spent the last 5 years working as a ‘virtual’ PA for a number of small businesses throughout Britain.
+Donna joined CMC in 2017 with nearly 30 years’ experience of administration and operations management under her belt.
+She has worked in a variety of settings, from local to national businesses, start-ups to well-established organisations.

 Donna is highly organised, proactive, and a born problem solver.
 Always friendly and approachable, she has excellent customer service skills and a keen eye for identifying and implementing improvements.